RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/10_Viewer.en.md

 After the Viewer component has finished executing its predecessor, Receive connected files from input files.

+__When "./" is set for input files__
+Setting input files to __./__ places all files passed as input files (For extensions visible in the Viewer component) directly under the viewer component directory.
+{: .notice--info}

 If these files contain image files that can be viewed in a browser The dialog appears in the browser only the first time.
 Click the __ok__ button to display the viewer screen in a separate tab.